-Erin: I think the biggest thing I usually like to talk about is, one, is particularly my program with the 10 minutes.
-I think I talked about there’s an area of time between 10 and 30 minutes that is healthy.
-And what’s worked so well for me and what’s it’s such a thing that I am passionate about is that, I finally got to the point where I would stop working out because I felt guilty cause I didn’t work out.
-So the 10 minutes was super freeing for me because there’s still days I get up in the morning because I usually do it in the morning and I don’t want to do it. (laughing)
+Erin: I think the biggest thing I usually like to talk about is, one, particularly my program with the 10 minutes.
+I think I talked about there being an area of time between 10 and 30 minutes that is healthy.
+And what’s worked so well for me and what’s it’s such a thing that I am passionate about is that I finally got to the point where I would stop working out.
+Because I felt guilty cause I didn’t work out.
+So the 10 minutes was super freeing for me.
+Because there are still days I get up in the morning because I usually do it in the morning and I don’t want to do it. (laughing)

-Erin: I laugh those off and I’m like tired and I don’t want to do it, but then I’m like, “It’s 10 minutes.
+Erin: I laugh those off and I’m like tired and I don’t want to do it.
+But then I’m like, “It’s 10 minutes.
 Get your body out of bed.
 Go do it”.
 And those 10 minutes are over so fast and it’s so much less of a burden to be thinking about it.
-So whether it’s going to be 10 minutes for you or 30 minutes for you, it can make such a difference in your life and the way you feel.
-I think if you keep it shorter you’re just such more able to stick with it.
+So whether it’s going to be 10 minutes for you or 30 minutes for you.
+It can make such a difference in your life and the way you feel.
+I think if you keep it shorter you’re just much more able to stick with it.
 Other than that, I’d like to say too, is a lot of my clients and myself because I’m over forty now, unfortunately.

 Rick: No. I’m over forty as well and I don’t want the problems I had in my thirties or the problems I had in my twenties.
 I’m quite happy.